|

 -

-You should be creative, work independently and be able to
+independently, and be able to

 write down your thoughts in a well-structured, logical and